mandy8055/lld-apps/README.md

 ### Production Environment

 To save the unnecessary builds; production deployment on merging main has been disabled.
 Now, the **preview build can be promoted to production directly from vercel dashboard**.
-In case main merge prod deployment is needed below are the steps which can be reused post uncommenting the `prod-build.yml` contents.
+In case main merge prod deployment is needed below are the steps which can be reused post uncommenting the `prod-build.txt` contents(Also change `.txt` to `.yml` extension).

 <!-- Production deployments are automatically triggered when: